linuxfce/beautiful-jekyll/aboutme.md

 <p>I repair PC, Laptop computers & Android Phones.
 Good with Windows & Linux systems, hardware or software with very good knowledge of using the Linux Terminal (Windows command line).
 I do small repairs on Android phones (updates, install or broken screens).
 I repair computers free of charge to all my neighbors too.
 <br>
-<b>Basic Knowledge of HTML,CSS & JavaScript</b>.
+ I call myself Front-End Developer which is not really true, I still have a lot to learn, but, I have a pretty good <b>Basic Knowledge of HTML,CSS & JavaScript</b>.
 I know how to design & maintain basic websites from scratch (static & dynamic pages) on web hosting or GitHub pages (some skills with Git).
-I also use Bootstrap, Atom text editor, JQuery (beginner).
+I also use Bootstrap, Atom text editor, JQuery & Node.JS (beginner).
 I’m doing a free code course online at FreeCodeCamp.</p>

 <p> Good skills with Photoshop, Darktable ,Gimp, Virtualbox, etc. Hardware & Software installation, troubleshooting, updates, malware, virus, etc.<br>
 I also do retouching & repair old photos keeping the poetic atmosphere when the shot was taken ...